Q I really want to go on the pill/ get an Implanon. How do I bring it up with my mum?

-Q Is it ok to look at porn?
+Q Is it ok to lose your virginity at the age of 15?

 Q Do girls really like being tied up and smacked around when they are having sex?